nsr7t/Django-REST-API/README.md

 }
 ```

+<p>◾The API doesn't have any data you can add the data and try it yourself.</p>

 <p>◾Create a superuser and generate an access token to access the endpoint using the commands below.</p>

 To create a super user: